 - Combine coconut milk and cornstarch in a small bowl and stir with a whisk until there are no lumps.
 Add the mixture to the curry.
 Let simmer for a few more minutes without a lid to thicken the curry.

 - Taste and adjust seasonings.
 Add more salt/pepper/spices if needed.
 Store leftovers covered in the refrigerator for up to 3 days.
-Enjoy with bread or naan!
+Enjoy with bread or naan bread!
 Please check the recipe notes below.

 - Curry powder: Use garam masala if you don't have curry powder.